How to Start an LLC in Washington? (5 Steps Needed)

 However, it's still beneficial to have EIN if you don't plan to hire employees, so visit the IRS website for more information.

-It's always a good idea to have a business bank account that's separate from your personal one.
+It's always a good idea to have a business bank account that's separate from your one.
 You can open business bank accounts at banks or credit unions, and you'll need the following documents:

 - Certificate of formation of your LLC